jenkens-dev/jenkens-dev/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a full-stack developer, focusing on frontend, whose ultimate goal is to use technology to have a positive impact on the world around me.
 I love working with TypeScript, React, and GraphQL.
 I'm currently working on website to connect nonprofits and volunteers, built with React, TypeScript, GraphQL & Apollo, and PostgreSQL.
 Feel free to check it out [here](https://github.com/Taljjaa/PlayItForward-Client)!
-I'm looking for my first full time developer position and I'd love to connect with other people on [LinkedIn](https://www.linkedin.com/in/jennifer-m-williams/).
+I'm looking for a full time developer position and I'd love to connect with other people on [LinkedIn](https://www.linkedin.com/in/jennifer-m-williams/).

 ### Where to find me 🕸️